Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 "That’s fair," Julian said.
 "I wouldn’t do it without thinkin’ it over anyway, and also my partners both have to say yes.
 And I’d wanna, uh, get ready for it anyway.
 But yeah.
 All I’ll say is I’m open to it."

-"Thanks…" Ava relaxed a bit.
-"Uh… Anyway.
+"Thanks..."
+Ava relaxed a bit.
+"Uh...
+Anyway.
 Allison was telling me about how you two first met."

-Allison stopped giving Julian the eyebrow, and blinked as she was pulled back into story mode "…Uh… Right!
+Allison stopped giving Julian the eyebrow, and blinked as she was pulled back into story mode "...Uh...
+Right!
 So, when *Sanctuary* first got permission to jump back to Earth, I took a little vacation.
 There were some folks in Boston I wanted to catch up with and let them know I was okay.
-Kirk I guess went off to do some other stuff, because when he came back he had Julian on board, and…"
+Kirk I guess went off to do some other stuff, because when he came back he had Julian on board, and..."

 Julian sat back and half-listened, but really his mind was drifting ahead to the future.
 He knew what Al would say: she’d eventually agree, and then she’d get *enthusiastically* behind him pushing his comfort zone.
 And it would be pushing it, too.
 He’d often run around Vemik’s village effectively or sometimes *actually* stark naked.
 That somehow didn’t bother him.
 But this?
 This was something way different.